hindu-comm/weblogs/manasataramgini/2014/12/2014-12-04_subhas-chandra-bose-an-autobiographical-reminiscence.md

-political career of CRD providing fertilizer for the seeds of Moslem belligerence in the modern vaṅga country, which today threatens to culminate in a second partition under the auspices of TMC politicians including Bose’s clansmen.
+political career of CRD providing fertilizer for the seeds of Moslem belligerence in the modern vaṅga country, which today threatens to culminate in a second partition under the auspices of TMC politicians includingBose’s clansmen.
 SCB sincerely felt that India can only survive as a Hindu-Moslem joint venture: “*India has first to save herself and she can save herself only if the Hindus and Muslims put forward a joint demand for a provisional national government to whom all